 - Fresh basil: Optional for serving.

-How to make corn succotash
+How to make sweet corn succotash with lima beans

 Step 1: Prep the vegetables